kephakings/BWC-XMD/readme.md

 ---

 ### 🚀 **ABOUT BWC-XMD**
-BWC-XMD is a powerful Multi-Device WhatsApp bot developed by **Kepha Kings**.
+BWC-XMD is a powerful Multi-Device WhatsApp bot developed by **KEPHAKINGS**.
 It comes with advanced features, automation, and easy deployment options.

 ---